yehia67/documentation/general/0.1/how-to-guides/setup-sbc.md

 nmap -sn 10.197.0.0/16
 ```

-Depending on the subnet, this process can take some time, since nmap needs to scan all IP addresses within the network.
-For a small subnet (netmask=24) is just takes some seconds, since nmap just need to scan 256 addresses.
+Depending on the subnet, this process can take some time because the `nmap` command scans all IP addresses in the network.
+For a small subnet (`netmask=24`), this process takes only seconds.
+In a large network (`netmask=16`), this process takes longer because the `nmap` command scans 256*256 addresses.
+Therefore, if you're in a large local network, you should consider using another variant.
-In a bigger network that can take more time.
-For example netmask=16: nmap needs to scan 256*256 addresses.
-In my test-case this took 2944.17 seconds.
-If you are in a huge local network, you should consider using another variant.

 #### 3.2.2.
 Continue with 3.5.
 (Even if you found more than one IP address)

 ### 3.3.
 Setup of an USB-to-UART adapter (No Ethernet, No HDMI/VGA)

-You must execute these commands on your host-system.
+You must execute the following commands on your host system.

 #### 3.3.1.
 Install PlatformIO

 You need additional software to connect to the serial port.
 We recommend [PlatformIO](https://docs.platformio.org/en/latest/userguide/cmd_device.html?highlight=monitor#platformio-device-monitor).
 PlatformIO provides a simple command tool to interact with your SBC.